 Jesus is at the centre of everything we do and we love talking about him.

-That’s why we are excited to apart of (and the fruit of!) a church planting network that seek’s to make disciples of Jesus all over Adelaide.
+That’s why we are excited to be part of (and the fruit of!) a church planting network that seeks to make disciples of Jesus all over Adelaide.

 Where we came from